phoenixframework/phoenix/README.md

 end
 ```

-Note that, for added clarify, events should be prefixed by their topic and a colon (i.e. "topic:event").
+Note that, for added clarify, events should be prefixed by their subject and a colon (i.e. "subject:event").
 Instead of `reply/3`, you may also use `broadcast/3`.
-In the previous case, this would send a "return\_event" to all clients who previously joined the current socket's topic.
+In the previous case, this would publish a message to all clients who previously joined the current socket's topic.

 Remember that a client first has to join a topic before it can send events.
 On the JavaScript side, this is how it would be done (don't forget to include _/static/js/phoenix.js_) :

 ```js
 var socket = new Phoenix.socket("ws://" + location.host + "/ws");